-If there is no such a path, we must reduce the flow from s to u and from v to t with one unit.
+If there is no such path, we must reduce the flow from s to u and from v to t by one unit.
 We do this by finding a path from u to s in the residual flow graph along which the flow can increase by one and a path from t to v along which flow can increase by one.
-(There must be such paths, because we had a flow from s to t via (u, v).)
-Then, update $\Phi$ with these two flows.
+(There must be such paths, because we had a flow from s to t via (u,v).)
+Then, update Φ with these two flows.

-Quick bin packing Bin packing is the following problem.
-You are given n objects, each weighting between 0 and 1 kg.
-Moreover, you are also given a number of boxes to place such objects in.
-The goal is to find the minimum number of boxes needed to store n objects with no box containing more than 1kg.
+Quick bin packing $Bin\ packing$ is the following problem.
+You are given n objects, each weighting between 0 and 1 kg, and a number of boxes to place the objects in.
+The goal is to find the minimum number of boxes needed to store n objects with no box containing more than 1 kg.

-This is a well-known problem and it is difficult to solve exactly (it's a so called NP-complete problem).
-Therefore, we may be happy to find a solution which is not optimal, by using the following simple algorithm:
+This is a well-known problem which is difficult to solve exactly (it's a so called NP-complete problem).
+Therefore, it maight be sufficient to find a solution which is not optimal, by using the following simple algorithm:

-Assume that both objects and boxes are numbered from 1 to n.
+Assume both objects and boxes are numbered from 1 to n.
 Pick one object at a time (sequentially) and put it in the first box which can handle it (ie the box with a remaining weight which can handle the object).

 Your task is to describe how this algorithm can be implemented so that it runs in time $O(n \log n)$ (in the worst case with unit cost).
-To achieve this, you will have to build a heap-like data structure in which you can quickly look up the first box that holds the current object.
+To achieve this, you will have to build a heap-like data structure in which you can quickly look up the first box that should hold the current object.